hexedwalnut/fen-ttrpg/content/core/chapters/actor-creation.md

 To create a player character (PC) you use the following steps:

-1. Pick a species and gain species specializations
+1. Pick a progenitor and gain progenitor specializations
 2. Pick an origin and gain origin specializations (pick languages)
 3. Determine initial talents for your skills
 4. Roll initial hit points